Support healthy families and sustainable farms!

 Current legislative status

 Full call to action

-Please call or email your state legislators and the governor's office today and ask them to support HIP.
+Please call or email your state legislators and the governor's office today and ask them to support sufficient funding to operate HIP year-round.
 If you’re not sure who your representative or senator is, you can find out here.
-To reach the governor's office, call 617-725-4005 or use this form.
-When you reach policymakers or their staff, ask them to:
+See the 'Current action needed' section at the top of this page to see the current requests.
+This amount will support:

 All legislators need to hear from their constituents, even if they are already supportive of HIP.
 The Commonwealth has long supported equitable access to food, healthy eating, sustainable farms, local economic development, and natural resources conservation, and an investment in HIP supports all of these issues.

-To help us keep track of which legislators are supportive, please let us know who you reached out to and how they responded, by emailing Winton Pitcoff at the Massachusetts Food System Collaborative.
-If you have any questions, or would like more information about HIP or the campaign, contact Winton Pitcoff at the Massachusetts Food System Collaborative, or click here.
+To help us keep track of which legislators are supportive, please let us know who you reached out to and how they responded, by emailing Rebecca Miller at the Massachusetts Food System Collaborative.
+If you have any questions, or would like more information about HIP or the campaign, contact Rebecca Miller at the Massachusetts Food System Collaborative, or click here.

 Please share this page widely with your friends and colleagues!